Dalton Kincaid: Five things to know about Bills' new tight end

 Here are five things to know about the newest member of the Bills.

 1. Late to the party: Kincaid didn’t play competitive football until his senior year of high school.
 He transferred during high school to Faith Lutheran in Nevada, where his teammates from basketball got him to join the football team.
 He quickly thrived, with all-state and all-conference honors that lone season.
-He played flag football before that, and also played in his backyard.
+The Las Vegas native played flag football before that, along with plenty of other sports.

+Kincaid's late start to his eventual sport of choice didn't slow his trajectory.

+NFL Network draft analyst Daniel Jeremiah joked that while he might not be the "captain of the fan club" for Kincaid, that he was "in the running" for that office.
+Jeremiah had Kincaid ranked as the No. 9 overall prospect and the No. 1 tight end.

 Support Local Journalism